-Effective Spring 2012: Course description: MATH 50C covers the mathematical techniques and applications necessary to perform tasks and solve problems encountered by automotive technologists.
+MATH 50C covers the mathematical techniques and applications necessary to perform tasks and solve problems encountered by automotive technologists.
 Mathematical topics include arithmetic operations, geometry, ratio, proportion, and percent.
 Applications include major automotive systems, including engines, electrical, drive train, chassis, and ventilation.

-Prerequisite: Any one of the following within the past two years will qualify a student for MATH 50C: C or better in MATH 1B; OR CR in MATH 18; OR qualifying placement test score (30 or higher in COMPASS pre-algebra); OR consent of instructor.
+Prerequisite: Any one of the following within the past two years C or better in MATH 1B; OR CR in MATH 18; OR qualifying placement test score (30 or higher in COMPASS pre-algebra); OR consent of instructor.

-MATH 50H Technical Mathematics I: Food Service (3)
+MATH 50H Technical Mathematics: Food Service (3)